GibzB/CloudChallenge/README.md

 # ☁️ CloudChallenges
 My cloud computing learning journey.
 My hope is to encourage you to build secure, scalable, highly available and cost-effective cloud applications.

+## Google AppSheet
+Google Appsheet AppSheet is an application that provides a no-code development platform for application software, which allows users to create mobile, tablet, and web applications using data sources like Google Drive, other cloud-based spreadsheet and database platforms.

+#### Lessons Learnt
+- Created an app using the AppSheet UI.
+- Configured the app using data from a sheet on Google drive.
+- Used the live app preview to modify the data displayed in the app.
+- Verified that the data changes made via the app have been persisted in the underlying data source (sheet on Google drive).

 ## Cloud IAM
 Google Cloud's Identity and Access Management (IAM) service lets you create and manage permissions for Google Cloud resources.
 Cloud IAM unifies access control for Google Cloud services into a single system and provides a consistent set of operations.